A new quasi-lisse affine vertex algebra of type $D_4$: Abstract

 We consider a family of potential quasi-lisse affine vertex algebras $L_{k_m}(D_4)$ at levels $k_m =-6 + \frac{4}{2m+1}$.
 In the case $m=0$, the irreducible $L_{k_0}(D_4)$--modules were classified in \cite{P-2013}, and it was proved in \cite{ArK} that $L_{k_0}(D_4)$ is a quasi-lisse vertex algebra.
 We conjecture that $L_{k_m}(D_4)$ is quasi-lisse for every $m \in {\Z}_{>0}$, and that it contains a unique irreducible ordinary module.

 In this article we prove this conjecture for $m=1$, by using mostly computational methods.
 We show that the maximal ideal in the universal affine vertex algebra $V^{k_1}(D_4)$ is generated by three singular vectors of conformal weight six.
 The explicit formulas were obtained using software.
 Then we apply Zhu's theory and classify all irreducible $L_{k_1}(D_4)$--modules.
 It turns out that $L_{k_1}(D_4)$ has $405$ irreducible modules in the category $\mathcal O$, but a unique irreducible ordinary module.
-Finally, we prove that $L_{k_1}(D_4)$ is quasi-lisse by showing that its associated variety is contained in the nilpotent cone of $D_4$.
+Finally, we prove that $L_{k_1}(D_4)$ is quasi-lisse by showing that its associated variety is contained in the nilpotent cone of $D_4$. {We also prove that the associated variety \(X_{L_{k_1}(D_4)}\) is \(\overline{\mathbb O}_{\sreg}\), the Zariski closure of the subregular nilpotent orbit in \(D_4\).}